Helping you get through life

 People who take this drug run the risk of feeling paranoid.

 The health effects if you smoke it are similar to the effects of tobacco.
-There is increased risk of mouth cancer, lung cancer, heart disease and bronchitis.
+There is increased risk of mouth cancer (do not google this), lung cancer, heart disease and bronchitis.

 In a very small minority of people, dope can trigger serious mental illness.
 It is best to avoid it if you have a family history of schizophrenia or similar illnesses.